Request repairs to public housing

 Work starts within 4 hours to 24 hours, depending on how urgent it is.

 Contractors in your home

 After you report a maintenance issue to Housing SA, they will arrange for a contractor to carry out the work.
-The contractor will contact you to arrange a time for the repairs to be carried out.
-If you aren't at home when the contractor calls, get back to them as soon as possible and organise a time for them come and do the repairs.
+The contractor may contact you to arrange a time for the repairs to be carried out.
+If you aren't at home they will leave a card with their: